-Sports physicals also known as a pre-participation examination- is a check-up to assess your child’s health and fitness as it relates to a sport.
-This physical differs from a regular yearly physical.
-During the sports physical, your providers will look for any diseases or injuries that could possibly make it unsafe to participate in a sporting activity.
-The family medical history will also be reviewed to ensure additional tests are performed if necessary.
+DOCS Urgent Care’s Sports physicals also known as a pre-participation examination- is a check-up to assess your child’s health and fitness as it relates to a sport.
+First of all, this physical differs from a regular yearly physical.
+As a result, during the sports physical, your providers will look for any diseases or injuries that could possibly make it unsafe to participate in a sporting activity.
+Finally, the family medical history will also be reviewed to ensure additional tests are performed if necessary.

 Medical History Includes:

 • Illnesses (past and present) due to asthma, diabetes, or epilepsy, etc

 • Past injuries (including concussions, sprains, or bone fractures)

 • History with passing out, dizziness, chest pain, or trouble breathing during exercise.

 • Medications that you are currently on (over-the-counter/ herbal supplements/ prescription.)

 Physical Examination Includes:

 • Height / Weight

 • Checking of heart, lungs, abdomen, ears, nose, and throat